-After a successful two years, Huron1Read is ready to welcome the class of 2022 with this year’s selection, Fifteen Dogs by Andre Alexis.
+After a successful four years, Huron1Read is ready to welcome the class of 2023 with this year’s selection, Our Homesick Songs by Emma Hooper.

 One student participant, Elise Geschiere, offered the following feedback on her experience with Huron1Read:

 “The Huron1Read program is a very unique aspect of Huron’s campus life.
 The Huron1Read program gave me the opportunity to be a part of a sort of project, if you will.
 I was given the opportunity to speak in front of an audience, present my ideas, and engage with the author.
 As well, I was able to work with people to edit my paper and have it published in an online journal,” says Elise. “[The Huron1Read experience] was something I did not expect to partake in during my first year of university, but it was something I am proud of and was happy to have been engaged in.”